whitneyburton/portfolios/students/dave_maurer/20150814-dave_maurer-m4.markdown

 ## Review

-There are many things I would like to do at Turing, but I feel unqualified for many of them.
+There are lots of things I would like to do at Turing, but I feel unqualified for many of them.
 Examples are teaching at the local schools, contributing to open source, leading student sessions, and creating entire tutorials focused on good process when approaching Ruby, Rails, etc.